Let Us Show You the Magic of Tenerife

 If you are around in February, you simply must go to the carnival.
 It is considered the best carnival in the world, besides it’s bigger brother in Rio of course.
 This is a major event for the locals, with parades, parties and shows for days.
 Don’t be surprised if you see the local men dressing up as girls in high heels, it’s a tradition!
 Of course there is also a carnival queen and the girls participating start training months before the show because the show dress is so big and heavy.

-If you like it a little more traditional then go to one of the Romerias.
+If you like it a little more traditional then go to one of the Romerías.
 Those are the oldest and most important fiestas in the Canary Islands.
 Back in the days, these harvest festivals were devoted to a saint and even today you can still see carts filled with food and wine, locals wearing traditional colorful costumes, musicians, dancers and lots of animals.
-There are Romerias all year round so ask a local friend or at the tourist office about the next one coming up.
-You will not regret it.
+There are Romerias all year round.
+In our blog post you can find all dates and more details.

 In summer there are many fiestas.
 The “Fiestas del Carmen” are well known for their fireworks over the sea and they are an amazing and popular tourist attraction.